pybliometrics-dev/pybliometrics/docs/reference/scival/InstitutionLookupMetrics.rst

 - `ScholarlyOutput`

 .. note::
-   **Unified Data Structure**: InstitutionMetrics uses a unified `MetricData` structure with `entity_id` and `entity_name` fields.
+   **Unified Data Structure**: InstitutionLookupMetrics uses a unified `MetricData` structure with `entity_id` and `entity_name` fields.
 For institutions, these fields contain the institution ID and institution name respectively.
 This structure is compatible with `AuthorMetrics` and other SciVal metric classes, enabling consistent data analysis across different entity types.

 **Concatenating Metrics**